Dear Parents Giving Birth During COVID,

 Another truth is this: The virus will make us all more creative — you in how you care for your baby, me and all those in professions caring for pregnant people and newborns in how we care for you.

 Perhaps there has never been a more poignant reminder of yet another critical truth: Healthy parenting is grounded in flexibility and openness to change.
 This moment, right now, is a teachable moment (you’ll learn all about these as a parent of a toddler, then later, as a parent of a teenager.)
 If you hold too tightly to any one idea of how your child will be, respond, or act as she grows under your nurturing, you will likely be disappointed.
-The same is truth now, as you await and move through the birth of that child.
+The same is true now, as you await and move through the birth of that child.

 In this, I think author Kahlil Gibran put it best when he wrote about children: